 UIC is obligated to provide a laboratory workplace that complies with state and federal environmental, health, and safety laws and regulations and is free from recognized health and safety hazards.
 This policy is intended to ensure that UIC students and employees including but not limited to, Principal Investigators (PI), Department Heads, and College Deans, who either direct or oversee teaching and research laboratory activities, comply with applicable state and federal laws and regulations and University policies on environmental, health and safety standards.
 Faculty, staff, students, visiting researchers, and volunteers who work in laboratories are required to follow all applicable environmental, health and safety laws, regulations, and UIC policies

-Unit Responsible: Environmental Health and Safety Office (EHSO)
+Unit Responsible: OVCAS/Environmental Health and Safety Office (EHSO)

 Contacts: Vice Chancellor for Administrative Services, Director of EHSO

 UIC seeks to maximize waste reduction as part of the UIC Climate Commitments and the UIC Climate Action Implementation Plan (CAIP).
 UIC accomplishes this through techniques such as source reduction, materials reuse, individual and organizational recycling, food recovery, and composting.
 It is the responsibility of every member of the campus community to support these efforts to protect our environment and minimize unnecessary resource use.

 On-campus Smoking Policy Heading link